discretize/discretize-guides/guides/fractal-basics/index.md

 ---

 ## Acquiring gear to counter <Effect name="Agony"/>
 For beginners, it is recommended to socket only <Item id="49432"/> in infusion slots of ascended gear since they are the most efficient ones to use and the [builds](/builds) on this website are optimized for having all 18 infusion slots occupied with <Item id="49432"/> to reach 162 <Attribute name="Agony Resistance"/>.
+In case you are tight on money you can also slot <Item id="49430"/> and upgrade them later by extracting them with <Item id ="76409"/>.

 For a temporary 15 <Attribute name="Agony Resistance"/> buff, you can buy a <Item id="70596"/> and skip ahead of the suggested table below.
 We suggest acquiring most of the gear in fractals, however, you of course can buy your gear in WvW or open world or any other place.

 ---

 ### Tier 1: max 17 <Attribute name="Agony Resistance"/>
 Requirement: Full exotic gear
+Optional: Level Chef to 400 (costs about 2.76g, check [gw2crafts.net](https://gw2crafts.net/)), craft <Item id="62921" upgrades='49432'/> which enables a fast track to Tier 2 fractals.
+Since Tier 1 and 2 are essentially identically in difficulty it is recommended to go that route, however, you will need to exchange the backpiece very soon.

 Homework:
-- Start working towards the accessories that you can buy with guild commendations
+- Start working towards the accessories that you can buy with guild commendations or - if you have a lot of spare laurels - buy them for laurels.
+Keep in mind you need 30 laurels later for crafting your ascended armor.
-- Save up relics to buy ascended rings
+- Save up relics to buy ascended rings (5 days of T1 fractal dailies are required)
-- Alternatively buy Living World Season 3 Episode 3: A Crack in the ice and farm <Item id="79899"/> for trinkets (or any other living story episode).
+- Alternatively buy Living World Season 3 Episode 3: A Crack in the ice and farm <Item id="79899"/> for trinkets (or any other living story maps: Bloodstone fen).

 ---

 ### Tier 2: max 61 <Attribute name="Agony Resistance"/>
 Acquire on your journey in T2:
 - 18 <Attribute name="Agony Resistance"/>: Two ascended accessories of your [build](/builds) of choice.
-Example: <Item id="39232" upgrades='49432'/> and <Item id="39233" upgrades='49432'/>
+Example: <Item id="39232" upgrades='49432'/> and <Item id="39233" upgrades='49432'/>.
 - 36 <Attribute name="Agony Resistance"/>: By attuning ascended rings.
 Example: <Item id="75187" upgrades='49432,49432'/> and <Item id="74440" upgrades='49432,49432'/>
 - 9 <Attribute name="Agony Resistance"/>: Getting a back item such as: <Item id="79830" upgrades="49432"/>